SAMS Group Australia

 Strategy is about three key ideas:

-• Focus: What does success look like?
+Focus: What does success look like?

-• Consistency: Are you delivering in line with that focus again and again?
+Consistency: Are you delivering in line with that focus again and again?

-• Through Line: Are you staying focused on the strategy evening when inevitable change occurs?
+Through Line: Are you staying focused on the strategy evening when inevitable change occurs?

-Your price sets should reflect your focus: Who is it for?
-What do we want our position to be?
-It should also underline your brand: Are we showing up how we want to?
+It should also underline your brand.
+Are we showing up how we want to?
 Does our market see us the way we want to be seen?

-Your price should help you achieve success.
-So, take the time to ask yourself the following questions.
-Is your business selling at the right price?
-Is your business signalling the right kind of value?
+Your price should help you achieve success and so, take the time to ask yourself these questions.

 Does the cost of your products and services act as a strategic weapon, or is it scattered and inconsistent?

-Charging the right price?
+Are you charging the right price?

 Many businesses are dominated by relentless negative self-talk.
 I’m sure you’re familiar with this kind of thinking.

-“I’m a small business, there’s no way my customers will pay this price.
+“I’m a small business; there’s no way my customers will pay this price.
 If I don’t offer a discount, they’ll walk away.
 I can’t possibly justify quoting the right price because it will only take me an hour to finish the job.”

 These are all pricing myths and misconceptions.
 Below are several quick ideas to help you set better prices for your business.

 Consumers buy due to the intangible and tangible value, even when shopping on price.
+Sometimes, if the problem the product addresses isn’t super important, the cheapest option wins.

-In other cases, no price is too high because the issue is so important.
+In other cases, no price is too high because the issue is so very important.
+Competitive advantage is life or death to a business.

+One is a commodity, and one is an advantage.
 Focus on the essentials and don’t sell based on arbitrary units.
 Lawyers do this with their ridiculous embrace of the ‘billable hour’.
 Don’t be like a lawyer!

+Apple doesn’t price iPhones based on the number of phone calls you make; they sell iPhones for the price.
 It would be best if you thought about how you can do the same.

 Price according to the service or the product you deliver, not the arbitrary unit of time it might take you to provide the results.
+Don’t fall into the trap of comparative pricing.
+What is being charged by your competition is irrelevant to your business.

 The market may place a different value on your business than your competitors.
 What the competition is doing is irrelevant unless you are a commodity.
+That’s a story for another day.

 Don’t discount: There are so many reasons not to discount.
-Whether it’s lost profit, lowered brand equity, or the increasing difficulty of future sales, you do not want your store to be viewed as a discount location.
+Whether it’s lost profit, lowered brand equity, or the rising difficulty of future sales, you do not want your store to be viewed as a discount location.

 There are always customers who will want to haggle with you and beat down your price.
 Don’t let that attitude impact your business' overall image.
+So, what is your biggest pricing challenge?
+What makes you afraid to quote the price you know you deserve?

 Pricing is a critical yet often overlooked strategic decision that directly impacts the perception of your business, its market position, and profitability.

+The price you set signals to your target market whether your product is premium or budget, affecting its perception.
 A well-considered pricing strategy will align with your marketing efforts and influence a range of areas in your business, including the all-important profitability.

 READ EMAG